omerap12/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 #### Alpha

-- Feature implemented behind a `HPAFallback` feature flag
+- Feature implemented behind `HPAExternalMetricFallback` feature gate
 - Initial e2e tests completed and enabled
+- Unit tests for validation and controller logic
+- Documentation with examples and best practices

+#### Beta

+- Gather feedback from alpha users
+- All tests described in the [`e2e tests` section](#e2e-tests) are implemented and linked in this KEP
+- Address any issues found during alpha
+- Documentation includes troubleshooting guide
+- Consider extending to custom metrics based on feedback

 ### Upgrade / Downgrade Strategy

-When the feature flag is enabled, the `kube-controller-manager` should begin counting concurrent failures starting from 0.
-If the feature flag is disabled, the status should always reflect `MetricRetrievalFailureCount` as 0.

-All logic related to metric retrieval failure and `MetricRetrievalFailureCount` evaluation must be gated by the same feature flag.
-This means that if the feature flag is rolled back, any ongoing metrics retrieval failures will not affect scaling behavior, and the resource will continue with the same scale as it did prior to the feature being disabled.
+#### Upgrade

+When the feature gate is enabled:
+- Existing HPAs continue to work unchanged
+- External metrics without `fallback` configuration behave as they do today (no scaling when unavailable)
+- Users can add `fallback` configuration to external metrics in their HPAs
+- The controller begins tracking per-metric `consecutiveFailureCount` for external metrics with fallback configured, starting from 0
+- The `fallbackActive` and `consecutiveFailureCount` status fields are populated for external metrics

+#### Downgrade

+When the feature gate is disabled:
+- The `fallback` field in `ExternalMetricSource` is ignored by the controller
+- The `fallbackActive` and `consecutiveFailureCount` status fields are not updated (remain at last values but are not used)
+- All external metrics revert to current behavior: HPA cannot scale based on them when they're unavailable
+- Any HPAs currently using fallback values will:
+  - Maintain their current replica count
+  - Stop using fallback values
+  - Resume normal metric-based scaling when external metrics become available again
+- No disruption to running workloads (pods are not restarted)

+All logic related to fallback evaluation, failure counting, and status updates is gated by the `HPAExternalMetricFallback` feature gate.

 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure